 Lyrics © samadhisound publishing

 Observations on improvisation by Toshimaru Nakamura and Christian Fennesz are from the DVD Amplified Gesture which accompanied Manafon it its deluxe edition (2009).
+Full sources and acknowledgements can be found here.

 Download links: ‘Small Metal Gods’ (iTunes)